loading

 The creation of this content included the use of AI based on templates created, reviewed and edited by journalists in the newsroom.
 Read more on our AI policy here.

-For either residents or campers of flood-prone, low-lying areas, take immediate action and seek higher ground.
-Follow evacuation instructions without delay.
-If time permits, lock your home upon departure and disconnect utilities and appliances.
-Avoid entering basements or rooms where electrical outlets or cords are submerged in water.
-If you see sparks or hear buzzing, crackling, snapping, or popping sounds, evacuate the area immediately.
-Refrain from entering water that may have electricity in it and avoid walking through floodwaters.
-Even 6 inches of moving water can pose a serious risk of knocking you off your feet.
-If you find yourself trapped by moving water, move to the highest possible point and contact emergency services, and dial 911.
+In case you reside within a flood-prone area or are currently camping in a low-lying zone, it is crucial to promptly seek higher ground.
+If told to evacuate, do so immediately.
+Ensure your home is securely locked when vacating the premises.
+If time permits, disconnect utilities and appliances.
+Avoid entering basements or rooms with submerged electrical outlets or cords.
+Should you observe sparks or hear buzzing, crackling, snapping, or popping sounds, evacuate immediately.
+Refrain from entering water that might carry an electric current and avoid walking through floodwaters.
+Remember, as little as 6 inches of moving water can knock you off your feet.
+If trapped by moving water, seek the highest possible point and contact emergency services by calling 911.

 When heavy rain occurs, there is a potential for flooding, particularly in areas that are low-lying or prone to floods.
 It is crucial to never drive through water on the road, even if it appears shallow.
 According to the NWS, as little as 12 inches of fast-flowing water can carry away most vehicles.